 If you need it, the password for anonymous CVS access is anonymous.
 Note that some older versions of CVS have trouble accessing this repository due to the port number being present.
 We are using version 1.11.1p1.

 The software needs to be compiled and installed.
-The installation procedure has been semi-automated.
-The following sections describe installation under Linux and windows.
+The installation procedure uses a shell script or batch file.
 The most up to date instructions may be found in the README.txt file in the top level gsdl3 directory.